cynthialmy/cynthialmy.github.io/_posts/2025-12-02-llm-prompt.md

 When something breaks, instead of asking:

-> “Why did the model do this?”
+> "Why did the model do this?"

-I ask:
+Ask:

-> “What did my prompt allow?”
+> "What did the prompt allow?"
-> “What context did I let this system see?”
+> "What context was the system allowed to see?"

 Most failures are **prompt and context design failures**, not model failures.

 ---

-## 9. What I don’t do
+## 9. What not to do

 These are hard-earned lessons.

-I don’t:
+Don't:

-* ask the model to “be accurate”
+* ask the model to "be accurate"
 * rely on examples alone without rules
 * mix user-facing tone with internal logic
 * let free-form text drive automated decisions
-* ship prompts I can’t explain to ops or legal
+* ship prompts you can't explain to ops or legal

-If I can’t explain a prompt in plain language, it’s not ready.
+If you can't explain a prompt in plain language, it's not ready.

 ---

-## 10. The litmus test I use
+## 10. The litmus test to use

-Before shipping any LLM-powered feature, I ask:
+Before shipping any LLM-powered feature, ask:

-> “If this runs one million times, will I still trust it?”
+> "If this runs one million times, will I still trust it?"

-If the answer is “I’m not sure,”
-I go back to the prompt.
+If the answer is "I'm not sure," go back to the prompt.

 ![prompting](../assets/img/prompting.jpg)